Darakah/obsidian-comments-plugin/README.md

 If text is selected -> cmd/ctrl + P -> search for the command "add comment" -> enter

-or write the syntax :)
+or write the syntax through a template :)

 ```
 <label class="ob-comment" title="..." style="..."> highlighted text <input type="checkbox"> <span> Comment </span>